Hawkbat/VTubeStudioJS/README.md

 # VTubeStudioJS

-An implementation of the VTube Studio API for Node and browser JS
+An implementation of the VTube Studio API for Node and browser JavaScript.
+Coded in TypeScript and provides accurate typings.